Do Go On - 206 - Dungeons and Dragons

 I'd swap with you guys in a second.

-Yeah, you're so lucky Dave, you're the youngest of all of us.
+You're the youngest of all of us.

 Yeah, I would not swap with either of you for a second.

-I'm hanging onto this extra 48 hours of youth.
+I'm hanging on to this extra 48 hours of youth.

 But I think that makes sense, you know,